DenisBak/interactive-reports/README.md

-# interactive-reports
+# Interactive-reports
-Project for creating interactive reports that will help usual workers and other people in company see some daily/monthly/yearly reports.
-Generating reports will be creating by asking some questions from worker or group of workers.
-In generated report you can see tables, graphics and other further info with some kind of summary of completed work.
+Project for creating interactive reports that will help usual workers and other people in company see some daily/monthly/yearly reports.<br/>Generating reports will be creating by asking some questions and statistics from worker or group of workers. <br/>In generated report you can see tables, graphics and other further info with some kind of summary of completed work. <br/>Also you can export report in comfort for you file extension (like pdf, or image with graphics). <br/><i>For creating i using: Java, Spring, Vaadin</i>